When you have sweet cherries you may crave a sweet cherry pie. Why not mix things up and make this homemade cherry torte?

 - Preheat oven to 325°F. Lightly grease tart pan or a round cake pan.

 - In the bowl of an electric stand mixer, blend flour and butter together.
-Add powdered sugar and almonds and blend until combined.
+Add powdered sugar and pecans and blend until combined.
 Add egg yolks and vanilla and blend until combined.

 - Take a little more than half of the dough and press it into an 8 or 9-inch tart pan, round cake pan, or mini tart pans.